nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 04. To move to line number 100, enter `:100`.

-    To write the lines from that point onwards to the end of the file to a file named `newfile`, enter the ex mode command:
+    To write the lines to a file named `newfile`, enter the ex mode command:

     `:.,$w newfile`.

 ##

-05. This happens when there are unsaved changes in the buffer.
-To discard the unsaved changes and exit anyways, enter the ex mode command: `:q!`
+05. This can happen when there are unsaved changes in the buffer.
+To discard the unsaved changes and exit anyways, enter the ex mode command: `:q!`.

 ##

 06. (i). `:.,10w foo` : Saves the lines from the current line to 10th line below in a file named `foo`.

     (ii). `:$w! foo` : Saves the last line in a file named `foo`.
 Overwrite the file `foo` if it already exist.

+    Both the above commands are executed in ex mode.
+If the file `foo` already exists, a warning message is shown by vi editor upon invoking `:w` ex mode command.
+The warning can be overridden by appending `!` to `:w` command.

 ##